Harass, capture or kill a wild animal damaging private property

 Injured or orphaned wild animals

-If you capture sick, injured or orphaned wildlife, take the animal to someone who is authorized to rehabilitate it.
+If you capture sick, injured or orphaned wildlife, take the animal to an authorized wildlife rehabilitator (wildlife custodian) who can provide proper care and rehabilitation.

 List of authorized wildlife rehabilitators